Duluth (NASDAQ:DLTH) Updates FY 2021 Earnings Guidance

-Duluth (NASDAQ:DLTH) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.660-0.720 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.690.
+Duluth (NASDAQ:DLTH) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $0.660-0.720 for the period, compared to the Thomson Reuters consensus estimate of $0.690.
 The company issued revenue guidance of $695 million-710 million, compared to the consensus revenue estimate of $694.63 million.

-Several analysts have recently issued reports on the stock.
-Robert W. Baird restated a buy rating and set a $22.00 target price on shares of Duluth in a research report on Sunday, March 21st.
-Zacks Investment Research raised Duluth from a hold rating to a buy rating and set a $18.00 price target for the company in a report on Monday, June 7th.
+Duluth (NASDAQ:DLTH) last posted its quarterly earnings results on Wednesday, June 2nd.
+The company reported $0.02 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.20) by $0.22.
+Duluth had a return on equity of 16.27% and a net margin of 4.42%.
+The company had revenue of $133.42 million for the quarter, compared to analyst estimates of $125.87 million.
+Sell-side analysts expect that Duluth will post 0.71 EPS for the current fiscal year.

-In other Duluth news, Director Brenda I. Morris sold 2,087 shares of the business’s stock in a transaction on Thursday, April 8th.
-The shares were sold at an average price of $16.50, for a total value of $34,435.50.
-Following the transaction, the director now directly owns 23,446 shares of the company’s stock, valued at approximately $386,859.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-37.86% of the stock is owned by company insiders.
+In other Duluth news, Director Brenda I. Morris sold 2,087 shares of Duluth stock in a transaction on Thursday, April 8th.
+The shares were sold at an average price of $16.50, for a total transaction of $34,435.50.
+Following the completion of the sale, the director now owns 23,446 shares of the company’s stock, valued at approximately $386,859.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+37.86% of the stock is currently owned by company insiders.

 About Duluth